Denton DWI & DUI Defense Attorney

 Being arrested for Driving While Intoxicated or Driving Under the Influence can be a frightening experience.
-For many, this is their first experience with the criminal justice system and it normally takes place on the side of the road at night.
+For many, this is their first experience with the criminal justice system and it normally takes place on the side of the road at after dark.
 Even after a night in jail, the nightmare is not done–your license may have been suspended, you could be facing jail time, even as a condition of probation, the judge may order you to install a deep lung device or ignition interlock on your car and the Texas legislature has passed laws increasing the punishment for each additional DWI you face.
 If you have been arrested for DWI, you need experienced legal help immediately to protect your license and your rights.

 DRINK.
 DRIVE.
 GO TO JAIL.